helgatheviking/Nav-Menu-Roles/readme.txt

 1. Go to Appearance > Menus
 1. Edit the menu items accordingly.
 First select whether you'd like to display the item to all logged in users, all logged out users or to customize by role.
-1. If you chose customize by role, then you you can check the boxes next to the roles you'd like to restrict visibility to.
+1. If you chose customize by role, then you can check the boxes next to the roles you'd like to restrict visibility to.
 1. If you choose 'By Role' and don't check any boxes, the item will be visible to everyone like normal.

 = Support =

-Support is handled in the [WordPress forums](http://wordpress.org/support/plugin/radio-button-for-taxonomies).
+Support is handled in the [WordPress forums](https://wordpress.org/support/plugin/nav-menu-roles).
 Please note that support is limited and does not cover any custom implementation of the plugin.
 Before posting, please read the [FAQ](http://wordpress.org/plugins/nav-menu-roles/faq/).
 Also, please verify the problem with other plugins disabled and while using a default theme.

-Please report any bugs, errors, warnings, code problems to [Github](https://github.com/helgatheviking/Radio-Buttons-for-Taxonomies/issues)
+Please report any bugs, errors, warnings, code problems to [Github](https://github.com/helgatheviking/nav-menu-roles/issues)

 == Installation ==